MrGallo/pbd-python/source/exercises/not-done/077-gfx-graphics-demo1.md

 # Graphics Demo 1

 GRAPHICS!
-Kids, we're going to learn how to draw some stuff on the screen in a Java application.
+Kids, we're going to learn how to draw some stuff in Python using Pygame.
 Download the following code file and get it to compile.

 ## Files Needed